 For a long time, Australia was known as New Holland, after the country that first explored the island/continent.
-The British, who eventually colonised the place, at first adopted the name, but settled on an adaptation of the term Terra Australis for their new colony.
-That name refers to the giant continent in the South that was thought by pre-exploration geographers in the Old World to counterbalance the land-mass of the then-known world.
+The British, who eventually colonised it, at first adopted the name, but settled on an adaptation of the term Terra Australis for their new colony.
+That name refers to the giant continent in the South that was thought by pre-exploration geographers in the Old World to counterbalance the land-mass of the then-known world (see #575).

 The name of the country might very well have been New South Wales.
-At present, NSW is just one of six states (and two territories) that compose the Commonwealth of Australia – and a relatively small state at that – but NSW at one time covered almost half of the country.
-At that time it was the only British colony on Australian soil, making it thinkable that the name might have expanded with British sovereignty.
+At present, NSW is just one of six states (1) that compose the Commonwealth of Australia – and a relatively small state at that – but NSW at one time covered almost half of the country.
+At that time it was the only British colony on Australian soil, making it at least plausible that the name might have expanded with British sovereignty.

 For good measure: the map denotes the situation as of the first date mentioned, and up until the second date.